Preview & Edit

 Photograph by Ellen Vrana.

 The snail is so resoundingly peculiar and unassuming that we efficiently use it for metaphor and motif.
-When Spanish, surrealist poet Federico del Sagrado Corazón de Jesús García Lorca (June 5, 1898 - August 19, 1936) used snails as protagonists in his 1919 dramatic poem, "Encounters of an Adventurous Snail," it feels entirely real.
+When Spanish surrealist poet Federico del Sagrado Corazón de Jesús García Lorca (June 5, 1898 - August 19, 1936) used snails as protagonists in his 1919 dramatic poem, "Encounters of an Adventurous Snail," it felt entirely real.
 García Lorca's snails are innocent and curious, conventional and developing wisdom.
 What else but a snail to illustrate the young hope thrown against an indifferent world?

 There is a childlike sweetness